akkadotnet/Akka.Persistence.Sql/README.md

       # If true, journal_metadata is created
       delete-compatibility-mode = true

+      # If "sqlite", "sqlserver", or "postgresql"
-      # If "sqlite" or "sqlserver", and column names are compatible with
+      # column names are compatible with
       # Akka.Persistence.Sql Default Column names.
       # You still -MUST- Set your appropriate table names!
       table-compatibility-mode = null